ART OF BLINDERS

 —Timothy J. Brannigan, Assoc.
 Chief Information Officer Denver Health & Hospital Authority

 Mike Hess, Founder and Executive Director of BIT

-Prior to BIT, Mike Hess was an IT professional for eighteen years making over six figures in the corporate world because he consistently brought in multi-million dollar IT projects on-time and on-budget – a rarity in today’s world.
-With over 62% of the visually-impaired community educated but unemployed1, Mike was in a unique situation.
+Prior to BIT, Mike Hess was an IT professional for eighteen years, making over six figures in the corporate world because he consistently brought in multi-million dollar IT projects on-time and on-budget – a rarity in today’s world.
+With over 62% of the visually-impaired community educated but unemployed, Mike was in an unique situation.